Remembering

 Selfless Debbie -- to the very end still more concerned about easing other's worries than even her own suffering. -- That is how I remember Debbie.

-Jim Lynch remembers Debbie:
+_______________________________________Jim Lynch remembers Debbie:

 While at Saybrook I did not spend much time with Deb; I felt I did not really know Deb well.